 American-Iranian artist Tala Madani has gained attention for her highly personal paintings depicting Middle Eastern men performing bizarre narrative rituals.
 In her art Madani reverses the traditional female object in painting, using laughter as energy.
 Read more …

-"Laughter is quite interesting, because it's not necessarily "ha ha funny" laughter, sometimes it’s a burst of energy, this intensity of whatever's coming up."
+“Laughter is quite interesting, because it’s not necessarily “ha ha funny” laughter, sometimes it’s a burst of energy, this intensity of whatever is coming up.”
 To artist Tala Madani, laughter is a higher personal energy, which she expresses through her art.
-In this interview Tala Maldani takes us on a tour of her painting teqnique and explains why she likes narratives, and prefers to paint without space and perspective.
+In this interview Tala Maldani takes us on a tour of her painting technique and explains why she likes narratives and prefers to paint without space and perspective.
 Drawings and paintings are wordless communication, and as such should not be explained, but experienced.
 Tala Madani paints the messy and the delicious, the funny, the contours and the stuff of people, she says in this interview.
-She also explains that painting is more mediated than drawing, but that she tries to "make painting more immediate and get the imagination out."
+Madani also explains that painting is more mediated than drawing, but that she tries to “make painting more immediate and get the imagination out.”

-Tala Madani was interviewed by Synne Rifbjerg at Moderna Museet Malmö, 2013.
+Tala Madani was interviewed by Synne Rifbjerg at Moderna Museet Malmö in 2013.